Pan-Finnicism: In Finland

 Pan-Finnicism in Modern Finland is not very popular, believed in or advocated for by many.
 Instead, organizations such as the Finland–Russia Society, advocate for rights for Finno-Ugric peoples and offer language studies.
 Pan-Finnicism in Finland is not a decisive political issue, most Finns instead do not wish for any territorial expansion or are only focused on the Karelia Question, for which a unification, the return of Finnish Karelia to Finland, seems more likely, than unification between Finland and Estonia.
 There were increasing demands from the Finns Party Youth, to re-annex Finnish Karelia and sometimes all of Karelia, until its dissolvement as the official Youth of the Finns Party.

 In Estonia

 Organizations such as the Tuglas Society are friendship societies that advocate for the deepening of Estonia-Finland relations.
-With the limitation of Pan-Finnicism being to political friendship between Finland and Estonia, with such projects as the Tallinn-Helsinki Tunnel.
 Estonia is also home to the World Congress of Finno-Ugric Peoples, the official mission of the Congress is to "develop and protect national identity, cultures and languages of Finno-Ugric peoples, to promote cooperation between Finno-Ugric peoples, to discuss topical issues and to identify solutions, and to realize the right of Finno-Ugric peoples to self-determination in accordance with international norms and principles".
 Politically there are no major parties which outright advocate for the unification of the Finno-Ugric peoples.
 However, polling from 2018 onward has shown that 34% of Estonians would vote "yes" in a referendum to join Finland.